allanrodriguesmachado/allanrodriguesmachado/README.md

 ## Hey There! 👋

-I'm a junior back end developer.
+I'm a junior front-end developer.

+I've been studying the front end a lot, using React js and its entire ecosystem.

-I'm a currently working as a junior full stack developer.
-I deal with building web systems, APIs and systems integration, mainly using technologies such as PHP/Laminas, Composer, Git/Github, PostgreSQL, Jquery and Boostrap.
+I currently work as a junior full stack developer.
+I work with building web systems, APIs and systems integration, mainly using technologies such as PHP/Laminas, Composer, Git/Github, PostgreSQL, Jquery and Boostrap.

 #### My skills 🚀
 ---
 #### Frontend